What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 Here are some of its other names:

-- Scotch Fillet is the name given to the Ribeye in Australia and New Zealand.
+- Scotch Fillet is the name given to it in Australia and New Zealand.

 - The cowboy steak, so named as it’s a bigger ribeye, usually 24-30oz with a French trimmed bone left in.